rpivo/solidstart-fargate/README.md

 `deploy:image` builds and deploys a new image, and `updateService` will force Fargate to create a new service using the latest deployed image.
 This puts the new service into rotation within the cluster while also taking down the old service.

+Note that while the `updateService` script should run and exit quickly, the ECS cluster will likely take at least a few minutes before the new service is pushed into rotation and the old service is taken down.
+You can monitor the status of this from the dashboard, or use the AWS cli `services-stable` script to monitor progress.

 ### Destroying The Stack

 To destroy all resources: